New in the NEW WORK BLOG

 Strategies to strengthen resilience in leadership

-Now that you know the characteristics of resilient leadership and what it looks like, it's time to address the challenge you face.
-Ironically, as mentioned earlier, overcoming challenges is itself a hallmark of resilience and leadership.
-So the fact that you're reading this to improve in this area is a promising start.
+Now that you know the characteristics of resilient leadership and what it looks like, it's time to face the challenge you're facing.
+Ironically, as mentioned earlier, overcoming challenges is in itself a hallmark of resilience and leadership.
+So the fact that you're reading this to improve yourself in this area is a promising start.

-However, reading this book will not get you where you want to go.
-Specific and targeted exercises are needed to develop into a resilient leader.
-With that in mind, we have some proven strategies you can use to achieve the desired change, as listed below.
+However, reading this book won't get you where you want to go.
+Specific and targeted exercises are required to become a resilient manager.
+With that in mind, we have some proven strategies that you can use to make the change you want, as listed below.

-Look at any great leader, past or present, and you will find that they never shy away from a challenge.
-And the more you can tackle an unpleasant situation or challenge head-on, the more your resilience will grow.
-As the saying goes, it's not about surviving the storm, it's about learning to dance in the rain!
-But if you never stand in the rain, you will never come into contact with the situations that help you develop.
+Take a look at any great leader, past or present, and you'll find that they never shy away from a challenge.
+And the more you can address an unpleasant situation or challenge directly, the more your resilience will grow.
+As they say, it's not about surviving the storm, but learning to dance in the rain!
+But if you're never out in the rain, you'll never come into contact with the situations that help you move forward.

 Practice emotion management

-Great leaders feel the same insecurities, worries, and hardships as you do.
-But they recognize these feelings and transform them into something productive.
+Great leaders feel the same uncertainties, concerns, and hardships as you do.
+But they recognize those feelings and turn them into something productive.
 This is where emotion management comes into play.
-Simply put, when problems arise, a resilient leader clears their mind, thinks logically, and works toward a solution that is practical, not emotional.
+Put simply, when problems arise, a resilient manager clears her mind, thinks logically and works on a solution that is practical and not emotional.

 Step out of your comfort zone

-If you don't get used to being uncomfortable, a resilient leader will always remain out of reach.
-Stepping out of your comfort zone means putting yourself in an environment where you don't feel comfortable or tackling a problem where you're not sure what to do.
+If you don't get used to being uncomfortable, a resilient leader will always remain unreachable.
+Stepping out of your comfort zone means moving into an environment where you don't feel comfortable, or tackling a problem where you don't know exactly what to do.
 This forces you to look for solutions, which in turn strengthens your resilience.

 Develop self-confidence

-Finally, you need to develop self-confidence to become a great and resilient leader.
-This means that you have confidence in yourself that you can complete the task, regardless of whether you know the steps that lead from A to B or not.
-Self-confidence is developed through meditation, visualization techniques and positive self-talk, to name just a few examples.
+Finally, you must develop self-confidence to become a big and resilient leader.
+This means that you trust yourself to complete the task, regardless of whether you know the steps that lead from A to B or not.
+Self-confidence is developed through meditation, visualization techniques, and positive self-speech, to name just a few examples.

 Mastering the tools of resilient leadership requires drive and dedication.
-If you want to be among the best in your field, the one others look up to, you need to build unwavering resilience.
+If you want to be among the best in your field that others look up to, you need to build unwavering resilience.

-If you apply the tools and ideas discussed in this guide, we are confident that you will soon become the resilient leader you have always wanted to be!
+If you apply the tools and ideas discussed in this guide, we're confident that you'll soon be the resilient leader you've always wanted to be!

 Book a demo call!